-While visiting the Center for Black Literature & Culture at Central Library, you can both view and borrow from the Murals for Justice Collection.
+While visiting the Center for Black Literature & Culture at Central Library, you can both view and borrow from the Murals for Racial Justice Collection.
 Local artists of color were commissioned to create the murals in June, 2020.
-The artworks were originally created on the wood that was used to cover downtown windows in Indianapolis, amid protests of the police-involved killings of George Floyd, Breonna Taylor, and Dreasjon Reed.
+The artworks were originally created on wood that was used to cover downtown windows in Indianapolis, amid protests of the police-involved killings of George Floyd, Breonna Taylor, and Dreasjon Reed.

 The Indianapolis Public Library’s Center for Black Literature & Culture (CBLC) at Central Library partnered with artist, equity practitioner, and design researcher Danicia Monét and the Arts Council of Indianapolis to ensure that the murals were archived as a part of Indianapolis history.
-The murals were replicated on 3-by-5-foot vinyl banners and as high resolution images in the online collection Digital Indy: Murals for Justice, which includes information about the contributing artists.
+The murals were replicated on 3-by-5-foot vinyl banners and as high resolution images in the online collection Digital Indy: Murals for Racial Justice, which includes information about the contributing artists.
 The murals will be available in the IndyPL online catalog indefinitely.
 This community-engagement initiative was funded through the generosity of Glick Philanthropies.

-The Murals for Justice project was initially organized by the Arts Council, Indianapolis Cultural Trail Inc., PATTERN, St’ArtUp 317, and cultural entrepreneur Malina Simone Jeffers.
+The Murals for Racial Justice project was initially organized by the Arts Council, Indianapolis Cultural Trail Inc., PATTERN, St’ArtUp 317, and cultural entrepreneur Malina Simone Jeffers.
 This community-engagement initiative is funded through the generosity of Glick Philanthropies, and is a partnership between the Indianapolis Public Library's Center for Black Literature & Culture and the Arts Council of Indianapolis.